El Tiempo Es Oro (album): Singles

-The album's lead single "Te Daría Mi Vida" was released in January 1995.
-Many critics noted Rubio's new style, different from her previous music.
-The song was successful on the charts of countries including Argentina and Mexico.
-The music video was directed by Carlos Marcovich and was filmed in Estudios Churubusco in Mexico.
-The album's second single "Nada De Ti" was released in May 1995, and peaked inside the top ten in Argentina, Colombia, and Mexico.
+The album's lead single, "Te Daría Mi Vida", was released in January 1995.
+Many critics noted Rubio's new dance-oriented style, identifying it as a distinct creative departure from her previous material.
+The track achieved substantial chart success, peaking inside the top listings across Mexico and Argentina, and accumulating strong commercial sales.
+Its accompanying music video was directed by Carlos Marcovich and filmed on location at the Xochimilco canals and the Estudios Churubusco in Mexico.
+The album's second single, "Nada De Ti", followed in May 1995 and replicated this chart momentum, peaking inside the top ten on radio airplay charts across Argentina, Colombia, and Mexico.

-A third single, "Hoy Te Dejé De Amar", was released in June 1995.
-The song was a success at radio airplay and fans consistently cite it as a favorite ballad of the EMI era.
-"Bésame En La Boca" had less success than her previous singles.
-It was included in the soundtrack of the film of the same name, in which Rubio also starred.
-"Amarnos No Es Pecado" was released as a radio single; the pop-rock song was acclaimed as one of Rubio's best works on El Tiempo Es Oro.
+The third single, "Hoy Te Dejé De Amar", was released in June 1995.
+The downtempo track, produced by Marco Flores, achieved significant radio rotation, with listeners consistently listing it as one of her definitive ballads from her early catalog under EMI Music.
+Conversely, the single "Bésame En La Boca" experienced a more modest commercial run compared to her previous hits.
+The song was primarily integrated as a thematic promotional entry included in the official soundtrack of the film of the same name, in which Rubio made her feature film starring debut.
+Finally, "Amarnos No Es Pecado", written by Vanessa Mendez, Mario Schajris, and Daniel Garcia, was issued as a promotional radio single and garnered positive critical reception for its energetic pop-rock instrumentation.